FireChickenProductivity/Talon-Voice-multidimensional-clipboard/README.md

 The clipboard files can be opened with open clipboard (the talon phonetic alphabet word for the desired letter)

-If using cursorless, the user can copy the text at a cursorless target into the clipboard system:
+If using cursorless, the user can copy the text at a cursorless target into the clipboard system by dictating:

 copy (the Talon phonetic alphabet word for the desired letter) (target or at) (cursorless target).
 The word "that" can be optionally said after copy.